Modic changes: Mechanical

 Mechanical Modic changes might initially reflect bleeding, oedema, and vascularization following trauma or oedema associated with the repair process after micro-fractures within the endplate and the vertebral bone.
 Another possibility is that the toxic nucleus tissue (from the center of the discs) invades the endplate and vertebral bone through fractures in the endplates and causes an inflammatory response.
 It may be nucleus material entering the vertebrae, but Crock et al. also suggested that after a disc is damaged, irritating substances are produced, draining into the vertebral body, and causing an autoimmune reaction.
 This mechanical theory is supported by the fact that histological findings of the Modic Changes demonstrate disruption of the endplates with evidence of chronic inflammation.
-This in turn suggests that this erosion weakens the bone matrix, giving rise to stress fractures and consequent oedema, the universal reaction of bone under stress seen in fractures wherever they occur and always associated with pain.
+This in turn suggests that this erosion weakens the bone matrix, giving rise to stress fractures and consequent oedema.
+The universal reaction of bone under stress is seen in fractures wherever they occur and is always associated with pain.